 The relative humidity plots below show that the daily mean absolute errors are largest during the late winter and early spring with errors up to 15-20%.
 The errors are smallest during the summer and early autumn time frame generally around 10%.
-The relative humidity parameter in the WRF model has a high bias over most of the year in the daily mean except during the autumn when it has a slight low bias.
-The daily mean absolute errors and mean biases are slightly increased for Domain 2, although they retain a similar seasonal pattern.
+The relative humidity parameter in the WRF model has a high bias over most of the year in the daily mean except during the autumn when it has a slight negative bias.
+The daily mean absolute errors and mean biases are slightly increased for domain 2, although they retain a similar seasonal pattern.
 Comparing the daily mean bias Bakergrams from Florida and Ohio shows that there is a much more significant high bias over Ohio during the winter consistent with the overall pattern from the full domain.
 In contrast, no obvious bias exists over Florida at any time during the year.